-- and 1.
-Loose change (I said it's everywhere) - Three dry erase brushes (two too many?) - saw 3.
-Even more letters from Iran (now at 25 or so) - Tra 4.
-Old publications from all across campus (Chevron and Enginews being handy for the ENGScunt) - cap 5.
-Pictures of Frosh and pictures of mathNEWS EOT parties (I didn't really look like THAT in 1996, did I? ^ ^)
+- 1. Loose change (I said it's everywhere) - 2.
+Three dry erase brushes (two too many?) - 3.
+Even more letters from Iran (now at 25 or so) - 4.
+Old publications from all across campus (Chevron and Enginews being handy for the ENGScunt) - 5.
+Pictures of Frosh and pictures of mathNEWS EOT parties (I didn't really look like THAT in 1996, did I? ^)

 And actually, I still have a couple of file cabinet drawers to go through here.
-Now, don't get me wrong, there's lots of histori-But cal significance in preserving some things.
-And incidently, the mathNEWS Gallery is still open to anyone who wants to have a ally look at bygone UW items (recently updated with a piece of red board, seemingly tossed aside during the Red Room by a deconstruction).
+Now, don't get me wrong, there's lots of historical significance in preserving some things.
+And incidently, the mathNEWS Gallery is still open to anyone who wants to have a look at bygone UW items (recently updated with a piece of red board, seemingly tossed aside during the Red Room deconstruction).
 So keeping certain items is good.
-Which ones? ense Well, that's anybody's guess.
-Just be careful of that saying "One ries person's junk is another person's... junk 20 years later".
+Which ones?
+Well, that's anybody's guess.
+Just be careful of that saying "One person's junk is another person's... junk 20 years later".